 At the end of the insertion procedure, the healthcare professional will ask you to palpate the implant (feel the implant under your skin).
 A correctly inserted implant should be clearly palpable by the healthcare professional as well as by you, and you should be able to feel both ends between your thumb and finger.
 It should be realised that palpation is not suitable for 100% verification of the presence of the implant.
 If the implant cannot be palpated immediately after insertion, or at any time, the implant may not have been inserted, or it may have been inserted deeply.
 In case of the slightest doubt you have to use a barrier method (e.g. a condom) until the healthcare professional and you are absolutely sure that the implant has been inserted.
 The healthcare professional may have to use X-rays, ultrasound or magnetic resonance imaging, or may have to take a blood sample, to make sure that the implant is inside your arm.
 Once the healthcare professional has located the implant that was not palpable, it should be removed.

 If the implant cannot be found in the arm after a thorough search, your healthcare professional may use X-rays or other imaging methods on your chest.

 To help you remember when and where Implanon NXT was inserted, and when Implanon NXT must be removed at the latest, your healthcare professional will give you a User Card that shows this information.
 Store the card in a safe place!

 In case you would like to have Implanon NXT replaced, a new implant may be inserted immediately after the old implant is removed.
-The new implant may be inserted in the same arm and at the same site as the previous implant.
+The new implant may be inserted in the same arm and at the same site as the previous implant, as long as the site is in the correct location.
 Your healthcare professional will advise you.